Adopted February 22nd, 2007

 Modification of the Constitution of the Bonavista Area Chamber of Commerce shall be made by 70% or more of the Board at any General meeting, notice of such proposals having been given in writing by one Board member and seconded by another at a previous General meeting and duly entered as a minute of the Chamber.

 Such modifications shall be binding on all members of the Chamber, its officers, and all other persons lawfully under its control.

 ARTICLE IX: AFFILIATION

 The Chamber, at the discretion of the Board shall have power to affiliate with The Canadian Chamber of Commerce, the ______________________ (provincial or regional Chamber), or any other organizations in which membership may be in the interests of the Chamber.

 ARTICLE X: FISCAL YEAR

 Note: The executive elected in the spring of 2006 will remain in office for a term of three (3) years with an election being held in 2009.
-From that point onward executives may only serve for a term of two (2) years.
+From that point onward executives may serve for a term of (2) years, having to be re elected every two years.